swarm-game/swarm/CONTRIBUTING.md

 fixed up later if necessary, and it's more important to help them feel welcome and that their contribution is valued.
 More experienced contributors can be held to a higher standard.

-Having push access also means, of course, that you can push directly to `main`.
-You are welcome to do so for typos, small fixes, documentation improvements, and the like; for larger fixes, new features, _etc._ you should still open a pull request from a feature branch, to give a chance for others to offer suggestions for improvement.